kksgandhi/personal_site/publications.md

  - [[An Effective Platform For Crowd Classification Of Coastal Wetland Loss-Spatharioti|Spatharioti, S. E., Boetsch, E., Eustis, S., Gandhi, K., Rota, M., Apte, A., Cooper, S., Wylie, S., An Effective Platform for Crowd Classification of Coastal Wetland Loss.
 In *Conservation Science and Practice* (Forthcoming)]]

 "Forthcoming" indicates that a paper has been accepted for publication, however proceedings have not been published yet.

+Papers that have been submitted, but are pending review:

+ - A paper creating a "reflective toolkit", a set of lenses that designers can apply when creating a reflective game.
+ - A paper looking at the onboarding experience of games across multiple genres.